sebdeckers/base-drafts/draft-ietf-quic-http.md

 Correspondingly, a proxy MUST send a TCP segment with the RST bit set if it detects an error with the stream or the QUIC connection.

+### Delta References {#stream-delta}

+As described in {{stream-mapping}}, an HTTP request and response can encompass one or more streams in each direction.
+DATA, PUSH_PROMISE, and RESPONSE frames are used to correlate them.

+Because related streams will often be near each other in the Stream ID space, it will often be efficient to encode the referenced stream ID relative to the stream on which these frames are sent.
+When this is the case, the Delta flag may be used to indicate that the Stream Reference field should be added to (Direction flag set) or subtracted from (Direction flag unset) the current Stream ID.

+If the stream indicated by a Delta Reference is not a valid QUIC stream number (e.g. a DATA frame on Stream 6 has the Delta flag set, the Direction flag unset, and a Stream Reference value of 100), the connection MUST be closed with an error of type HTTP_INVALID_STREAM_REFERENCE.

+Each stream may be referenced only once by another stream.
+If a duplicate reference is detected, it MUST be treated as a stream error of type HTTP_DUPLICATE_REFERENCE on the referenced stream and all streams which reference it.

 ## Stream Priorities {#priority}

 HTTP/QUIC uses the priority scheme described in {{!RFC7540}} Section 5.3.
 In